Sai-Arvind/SP-500-Advanced-Excel-Analytics-Power-Query-Pivot-Tables/README.md

 (Using a Pivot Chart filtered to the top 5 most frequent tickers, e.g., TPL, NVR, TDG, NFLX, MTD)
 * **Insight:** Tracks the daily closing price movement over the six-month period, revealing distinct volatility and price ranges for high-value stocks (like NVR) compared to lower-priced counterparts.
 It shows how specific companies align with or deviate from the general market trend.

-* **High-quality analytical charts were generated using Python (Matplotlib/Seaborn) to ensure professional, portfolio-ready visualization**

 ### **Chart 2: Total Trading Volume by Month (Bar Chart)**
 <img width="1000" height="600" alt="1" src="https://github.com/user-attachments/assets/e1af27db-0334-431f-a47b-5188cffb6ccd" />